 In exile in Mantua, Romeo wakes up feeling good.
 He has just had a dream in which Juliet found him dead, but then kissed him back to life.

 That sound you just heard was the anvil of foreshadowing.

-Romeo's servant Balthasar (ironically the name of a wise man in the New Testament) arrives with the news from Verona.
+Romeo's servant Balthasar (ironically the name of a wise man in church tradition) arrives with the news from Verona.
 There's no good way to say this: Juliet's dead.